osmond/ajo/README.md

 range selector, quick filter buttons and export/share actions while the metrics and sparklines sit in the card content below.
 ## Weekly Rings Dashboard
 A dedicated page visualizes recent mileage with animated progress rings.
-Each circle represents a week and draws clockwise from zero to show the distance completed.
+Each circle now splits running and cycling distance into color-coded arcs so you can quickly compare bike and run mileage for the week.

 Open `http://localhost:5173/rings` after starting the dev server to see this dashboard.
 It uses the same `VITE_BACKEND_URL` setting as the rest of the app and needs no extra setup.